kingstinct/react-native-device-activity/README.md

   );
 }

-// you can listen to events (which I guess only works when the app is alive): const listener = ReactNativeDeviceActivity.onDeviceActivityMonitorEvent(
+// you can listen to events (which only works when the app is alive): const listener = ReactNativeDeviceActivity.onDeviceActivityMonitorEvent(
       (event) => {
         const name = event.nativeEvent.callbackName; // the name of the event